isc1/QtThread01/README.md

 extern globals, and doesn't use getters/setters, and commits other such misdemeanors, fyi.

-After closing the window before the worker threads finished a few times, Windows apparently decided that this code is being sketchy with the heap, for awhile I got this message in Application Output at runtime:
+After closing the window before the worker threads finished a few times, Windows apparently decided that this code is being sketchy with the heap; for awhile I got this message in Application Output at runtime:

 *FTH: (10180): *** Fault tolerant heap shim applied to current process.
 This is usually due to previous crashes. ****